Ken Howery: Personal life

-He has a house at Power Mountain, a ski resort at Utah.
+He has a house at Powder Mountain, a ski resort at Utah.
 In 2021, The Wall Street Journal reported that Howery and Musk were staying at Howery's 8,000-square-foot home near the Colorado River in Austin.
 Musk, however, denied the claim in an email statement to Business Insider at the time.

 According to the WSJ report in December 2021, after his term as U.S. ambassador to Sweden ended, he had "been traveling the world, including chasing tornadoes and other extreme weather events as a hobby, people who know him say."